 Argo Australia is the second largest contributor to the global array (in terms of instrument numbers) after the US.

-Argo Australia is operated by CSIRO Oceans and Atmosphere based in Hobart, Tasmania with financial and operational support from the Bureau of Meteorology, financial support from IMOS, CSIRO, the Antarctic Climate and Ecosystem Cooperative Research Centre and the Department of Climate Change and Energy Efficiency.
+Argo Australia is operated by CSIRO Oceans and Atmosphere based in Hobart, Tasmania with financial and operational support from the Bureau of Meteorology, financial support from IMOS, CSIRO, the Antarctic Climate and Ecosystem Cooperative Research Centre and the Department of the Environment and Energy.

 Argo floats have revolutionised our understanding of the broad scale structure of the oceans to 2000 m depth.
 Since the Argo program began 15 years ago, more high resolution hydrographic profiles have been provided by Argo floats then have been collected historically by traditional ship-based hydrography.